Catherine Russell (singer): Jazz career

 When Bowie's touring career was suspended in 2004, Russell's business partner and later husband Paul Kahn suggested that she record a solo album.
 However, Russell initially rejected the idea as she believed she already had "a nice career as a backup singer."
 Nevertheless, she eventually consented to record song tracks at a friend's studio in Skokie, Illinois.
 Kahn then invited executives from a record company to hear Russell sing in New York, which led to a recording contract with Harmonia Mundi.
 The earlier tracks recorded in Illinois became her first album, Cat (2006).

 Russell soon experienced a "mid-career surge" in which she transitioned from an "in-demand, first-call backup singer to rock and pop stars" to become "the foremost vocal interpreter of vintage jazz and R&B songs."
 Seven albums followed, about one every two years, supported by an extensive touring schedule in Asia, Australia, Europe and the United States.
 With her roots in jazz and the blues, Russell quickly became known in jazz circles and, by January 2014, was the second best-selling female artist on several jazz charts.

 Her voice has been described as "reminiscent of many of the great jazz and blues singers.
 Her phrasing is impeccable and her delivery relaxed and effortless; it never seems as if she's 'trying.'"
 The New York Times stated that her performances project "a strength, good humor and intelligence that engulf the room in a mood of bonhomie."
 Her rendition of Irving Berlin's tune "Harlem on My Mind" was highly praised by the Jazz Times which declared that, "if there's a post-millennial answer to Dinah Washington, surely it's Catherine Russell: same remarkable vocal dexterity-blues shouter meets jazz stylist; same espresso-strength power; same immaculate clarity; same ability to shift seamlessly from sassy to torchy."

 Russell's cover of the 1920s song "Crazy Blues" was used in "The Emerald City" episode of the HBO drama Boardwalk Empire.
 This song was included on a soundtrack recording that won in 2012 for Grammy Award for Best Compilation Soundtrack for Visual Media at the 54th Grammy Awards.

 In 2019, Russell appeared as a character in the biographical feature film Bolden!, about early jazz performer Buddy Bolden.
 She performed the blues folk song "Make Me a Pallet on the Floor."
 The same year, she released her seventh album, Alone Together, via Dot Time Records.

-In 2022, Catherine Russell released Send For Me, her eighth album as a leader, receiving rave reviews in national media outlets; The Wall Street Journal, Relix, No Depression, Pop Matters, JazzTimes, and others, while also performing a concert for NPR Tiny Desk (Home).
+In 2022, Catherine Russell released Send For Me, her eighth album as a leader, receiving rave reviews in national media outlets; The Wall Street Journal, Relix, No Depression, Pop Matters, JazzTimes, and others, while also performing a Tiny Desk (Home) Concert for NPR Music.

+In 2024, Russell released My Ideal, a collaborative album with Sean Mason.